-The directors have prepared the financial information presented for Heathrow SP Limited on a going concern basis as they have a reasonable expectation that the entity has adequate resources to continue in operational existence for the foreseeable future.
-Having had regard to both liquidity and debt covenants, and considering severe but plausible downsides, the Directors have concluded that there will be funds available to meet the group and company's funding requirements for at least 12 months from the date of these financial statements.
-Therefore, it is appropriate accordingly to adopt a going concern for the preparation of these results.
+The Directors have prepared the financial information presented for Heathrow Finance Plc on a going concern basis as they have a reasonable expectation that the entity has adequate resources to continue in operational existence for the foreseeable future.

+To assess going concern, the Directors have performed analysis on liquidity and debt covenant compliance using modelled scenarios.
+In performing this analysis, the modelling for Heathrow Finance Plc includes an assumption of an upstream of cash from Heathrow SP group via an early debenture repayment of £250 million.
+Having satisfied themselves of the availability of this planned upstream financing, having had regard to both liquidity and debt covenants, and considering severe but plausible downsides, the Directors have concluded that there will be funds available to meet the group and company's funding requirements for at least 12 months from the date of these financial statements.
+Therefore, it is appropriate accordingly to adopt a going concern basis.

-Full detail of the considerations for the Company are included within the Going Concern policy for the Group accounts on page 164 where a description of the challenges facing the wider Group and the scenarios modelled by the directors are included.
+Full detail of the considerations for the Company are included within the Going Concern policy for the Group accounts on page 163 where a description of the challenges facing the wider Group and the scenarios modelled by the directors are included.

-The financial statements do not include the adjustments that would result if the group and the company were unable to continue as a going concern.
+The financial statements do not include the adjustments that would result if the Group and the company were unable to continue as a going concern.